haruiz/geminiplayground/README.md

 Gemini's version, `models/gemini-1.5-pro-latest`.
 With Gemini Playground, you can:

-* **Upload various data types:** Upload images, videos, and text files to Gemini for analysis and interaction.
-* **Generate creative text formats:** Use prompts and uploaded content to generate different creative text formats, like poems, code, scripts, musical pieces, email, letters, etc.
+* **Chat with your data:** Upload images, and videos using a simple API and generate responses based on your prompts.
-* **Interact with your code:** Ask Gemini to analyze your code, explain its functionality, suggest improvements, or even write documentation for it.
+* **Chat with your codebase:** Ask Gemini to analyze your code, explain its functionality, suggest improvements, or even write documentation for it.
 * **Explore multimodal capabilities:** Combine different data types in your prompts, like asking Gemini to describe what's happening in a video and an image simultaneously.